-Other Local Authorities targeted library membership at Primary School using a variety of schemes.
-This included using active school groups and clubs as well as scheduled library visits.
-Allowing school children to have direct experience of the library was particularly relevant as it encouraged active membership.
+Using this method Local Authorities are able to target school groups and clubs as well as scheduled library visits.
+Allowing school children to have direct experience of the library also encourages active membership.

 In many instances partnership working has lead to the removal of unnecessary paperwork and the direct promotion of library services within communities.
 This in turn is helping to break down barriers to library membership and encourage active participation amongst children and families.